dwjoyce/pythonbook/Decisions, decisions.rst

 Many, many possibilities!
 -------------------------

-What if we had more than two possibilities - doing one things for the main test, and another thing for everything else?
+What if we had more than two possibilities - doing one thing for the main test, and another thing for everything else?
 Python has you covered for this eventuality as well - a combination of the ``if`` and the ``else`` put together to form the ``elif`` - short for *else if*.

 The ``elif`` statement sits after the ``if`` (so there must always be an ``if`` statement first), and there can be as many ``elif`` statements as you need.
 Each one has an expression to evaluate, and if true, then the ``elif`` code block is run.